wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-service.md

 <properties
-   pageTitle="Implante seu serviço do StorSimple Manager | Microsoft Azure" description="Explica como criar e excluir o serviço StorSimple Manager no portal clássico do Azure, além de descrever como gerenciar a chave de registro de serviço." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Deploy the StorSimple Manager service | Microsoft Azure" description="Explains how to create and delete the StorSimple Manager service in the Azure classic portal, and describes how to manage the service registration key." services="storsimple" documentationCenter="" authors="SharS"